This updated COVID -19 testing strategy sets out our testing priorities and the use of testing technology.

 - the end-to-end testing process.
-Guidance on how to conduct the testing process, including the required quality assurance and clinical governance processes
+Guidance on how to conduct the testing, and collection processes, including the required quality assurance and clinical governance processes

 - training: online training covering all aspects of the skills and knowledge required to deliver lateral flow testing.
 Materials will also be available to enable delivery of the training through other channels

 PCR Testing – we can consider supporting proposals from our testing infrastructure via Mobile Testing Units.

 Other testing technology – we are also looking at the opportunities to provide other mobile testing technology, for example LAMP, to support our community testing programme.

 Funding - Under the programme, funding is available for:

 - planning and establishing community Asymptomatic Testing Sites (ATS) based on the estimated number of lateral flow tests local areas project they will deliver via this channel.
 Initial proposals submitted should work on the parameter of total funding per test set at £14.00, for example, plans aiming to deliver 1,000 tests would plan on a budget of £14,000.
 The funding per test is expected to cover all reasonable site set-up and operating costs including site fees and management, workforce, logistics and other delivery costs

 - providing community collect hubs in the community to distribute self-test lateral flow kits, Collect hubs could be based alongside existing community facilities to provide easy access